-4. Feed the Tarpon

 On the west side of the island, there are a few friendly ladies selling frozen sardines that you can buy for $3 a bag to feed the tarpon from the nearby dock.
-There isn’t an official stall or shop, so it is a little hard to recognize, but most people on the street can point you in the right direction.
+There isn’t an official stall or shop, so it is a little hard to recognize, but most locals can point you in the right direction.

 Just dangle a sardine between your fingers with a flat palm, and the tarpon will be jumping from all directions to grab the fish straight from your hand.
 Don’t worry, they don’t have teeth!

-Now